Wal-Mart’s ‘test lab’ a sign of the franchise’s fresh future

 Wal-Mart Canada is counting on its “refresh” store strategy to give it a lift.
 Its same-store sales at outlets open a year or more – an important retail metric – rose just 1.1 per cent in each of its second and third quarters of 2016, lower than a year earlier, when it benefited from the demise of rival Target Canada.

-Even so, Wal-Mart keeps stealing market share from competitors in food, consumer products and health and wellness items: They now make up about 50 per cent of its total annual sales here, estimated at more than $25.4-billion, up from 43 per cent in 2014, Mr. Tappenden said, citing data the retailer gets from researcher Nielsen.
+Even so, Wal-Mart keeps stealing market share from competitors in food, consumer products and health and wellness items: They now make up more than 50 per cent of its total annual sales here, estimated at more than $25.4-billion, up from 43 per cent in 2013, Mr. Tappenden said.

 At the Ancaster store, the retailer has shrunk the space it devotes to some departments, such as large furniture, hardware, paint, strollers, car seats and adult clothing, and expanded its space for other sections in which Wal-Mart has a top ranking, including toys and children’s apparel.